Dr. P. Zitlali Morales

 Dr. P. Zitlali Morales is Associate Professor of Curriculum & Instruction in the College of Education, and affiliated faculty of the Latin American and Latino Studies (LALS) program at the University of Illinois at Chicago (UIC).
 She examines the language practices of Latina/o/x youth and linguistic interactions of students and teachers in bilingual classrooms.
 Her research interests include the education of emergent bilingual students, the language ideologies of immigrant communities, theories related to language and identity, and language education policy.
 Dr. Morales is the co-editor of the book, Transforming Schooling for Second Language Learners: Theoretical Insights, Policies, Pedagogies, and Practices by Information Age Publishing.
 Dr. Morales is coordinator of the Literacy, Language, and Culture (LLC) doctoral program in the College of Education.
 She is also the coordinator of the Bilingual and ESL endorsement at UIC.

 Pacheco, M., Morales, P. Z., & Hamilton, C. (Eds.)
 (2019).
 Transforming schooling for second language learners: Policies, pedagogies, and practices.
-Charlotte, NC: Information Age Publishing. https://www.infoagepub.com/products/Transforming-Schooling-for-Second-Language-Learners
+Charlotte, NC: Information Age Publishing.
+Click here for the book